Best Service Truck Air Compressors For 2023 & 2024

 - 1- and 2-stage options

-The Speedaire line also falls under Grainger’s standard warranty, which backs its equipment and products for 1 year from the date of purchase.
+The Speedaire line also falls under Grainger’s standard warranty, which backs its equipment and products for one year from purchase.
 This isn’t a great warranty, but it’s better than nothing.

-At the end of the day, Speedaire is a potential option for operators who only need low-output bursts of air or for operators who need a shop compressor that can be easily moved between two or more locations.
+Speedaire is a potential option for operators who only need low-output bursts of air or for operators who need a shop compressor that can quickly move between two or more locations.

 Additional Air Compressor Resources